 Under section 110 of the Act, a medical practitioner may request Police assistance to conduct a medical examination (section 8B).
-A medical practitioner acting under this section must make every reasonable effort to obtain the advice and assistance of a DAO.
+A medical practitioner acting under this section must make every reasonable effort to obtain the advice and assistance of a DAO first, prior to requesting the assistance of Police.

 14.2 Section 110A: Powers of a medical practitioner when urgent sedation is required